-San Jose is the seat of government and the most important city in Costa Rica.
+San Jose is the seat of government, and the most important city in Costa Rica.
 It’s a city which brings in thousands of tourists each year.
 Before you make your trip to the Tico capital, let’s take a look at these facts about Costa Rica and the capital city.
 They’ll help you prepare for your trip and learn about what you can expect from this high-altitude urban sanctuary.

 The majority of Ticos live outside the city centre in the suburbs.
 Yet despite its low population density, more than a million people travel through the city centre each day.
-This is in a country with just 4.5 million permanent residents, plus any tourists.
+This is in a country with just 4.5 million permanent residents, plus many tourists.
 This makes it commercially the most important part of the country.

 The favourite food of San Jose is Gallo Pinto.
 You’ll see practically every restaurant serving what is now the official national dish of Costa Rica.
 It’s a mixture of fried rice and black beans.
 Lots of working Ticos will have little lunchboxes carrying a dish of Gallo Pinto inside.
 It’s a relatively cheap dish which is readily accessible.